 As in many industries, IT managers and chief information officers (CIOs) in healthcare organizations have grown in authority as technology becomes more popular.
 The U.S. Bureau of Labor Statistics estimates that demand for medical and health services managers will grow 17 percent through 2024, much faster than the average for all occupations.
 The median annual salary reported by the BLS is $94,500.

-The increasing status of informatics or informatics is directly related to the expansion of health IT.
+The increasing status of informatics is directly related to the expansion of health IT.
 Under Health Informatics and its variants, professionals co-manage and research health IT and patient data.
 Informatics may have an IT background or a clinical background, but in both cases, these people combine science, medicine, and IT.
 For example, a clinical informaticist could be someone with a bedside nurse background who could transition into an IT-based role.
 In addition, several practicing physicians and nurses have become experts in health IT and patient data matters.
 While these clinicians remain firmly engaged in patient care, they can more easily discuss care and patient needs and available technology options with IT.
 In a broader sense, health IT has impacted every clinician trained in an EHR or telehealth system, and using the technology has become a core job skill.

 What are the Benefits of Health Information Technology?